marscoin/marscoin/doc/README.md

 ### Unix

-You need the Qt4 run-time libraries to run Marscoin-Qt.
+You need the Qt5 run-time libraries to run Marscoin-Qt.
 On Debian or Ubuntu:

-	sudo apt-get install libqtgui4
+	sudo apt-get install libqtgui5

-Unpack the files into a directory and run:

-- bin/32/marscoin-qt (GUI, 32-bit) or bin/32/marscoind (headless, 32-bit)
-- bin/64/marscoin-qt (GUI, 64-bit) or bin/64/marscoind (headless, 64-bit)

 ### Windows